cobobc/cob_MilestonePJ_4/README.md

 2. Selecting the **Respositories** tab.
 3. Selected the **New** button.
 4. Under Repository tempate, select the Code Institute template from the dropdown menu.
-5. Entered milestone_project_2 for the **Repository name**.
+5. Entered milestone_project_4 for the **Repository name**.
 6. Select **Create Repository**.

 ### During the Project

 The following commands were used throughout the project:

-*   git add . - This command was used to add files to the staging area before commiting.
+*   `git add .` - This command was used to add files to the staging area before commiting.
-*   git commit -m "commit message explaining the updates" - This command was used to to commit changes to the local repository.
+*   `git commit` - This command was used to to commit changes to the local repository.
-*   git push - This command is used to push all commited changes to the GitHub repository.
+*   `git push` - This command is used to push all commited changes to the GitHub repository.
+*   `python3 manage.py runserver` - run the site locally
+*   `python3 manage.py migrate` - migrate newly installed applications
+*   `python3 manage.py loaddata` - load beat and genre data

 ### Deployment to Heroku

-1. Creat application:
+1. Create application:

     1. Navigate to Heroku.com and login.
     1. Select the **new** button.
     1. Select **create new app**.
     1. Enter the app name.
     1. Select the region.
+    1. In the resourced tab > Provision new Postgres, select **Provison** in the Postgres plan popup.

+1. Connect Heroku to the terminal:

+    1. In the gitpod terminal, install `dj-database-url`.
+    1. In the gitpod terminal, install `psycopy2-binary`.
+    1. In the gitpod terminal, run `freeze > requirements.txt`.

+    1. In setting.py, import dj-database-url from the heroku app > settings > reveal configs.
+    1. Save settings.py
+    1. Run `python3 manage.py migrate`
+    1. Run `python3 manage.py loaddata genres`
+    1. Run `python3 manage.py loaddata beats`
+    1. Sign in as superuser in the terminal.
+    1. In the gitpod terminal, install `gunicorn`.
+    1. Create Procfile to serve the app (fob-beats).

+    1. In the gitpod terminal, run `heroku login -i`
+    1. Run `heroku config:set DISABLE_COLLECTSTATIC app cob-milestonepj-4`

+    1. Update ALLOWED HOST FIELD in settngs.py.
+    1. Save settings.py

+    1. In the terminal, run `git add .`
+    1. Run `git commit`
+    1. Run `git push`
+    1. Run `git push heroku main` to deploy to heroku
+    1. Run `heroku git:remote -a cob-milestonepj-4`
+    1. Run `git push heroku main`

 1. Set up connection to Github Repository: